 Unfortunately, occasionnally, trusted code performs its own security checks – and can raise Unauthorized exceptions even when called from other trusted code.
 The proxy module is destined to work around this behaviour.
 It uses Zope’s so called proxy roles to set up roles which should be used for internal security checks.

-This sets up proxy roles (role1, role2, …) to be used for the following internal security checks until the following cleanup_proxy_roles.
+This sets up proxy roles role1, role2, … to be used for the internal security checks.